oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

 # Deploy the Microservices App

 ## Introduction
 This lab will show you how to build and deploy the application used by the lab to your Oracle Kubernetes Engine (OKE) cluster.
-The application uses maven for build automation, react for frontend and spring-boot to connect to the database and serve requests and serve the frontend.
+The application uses maven for build automation, react for front-end and spring-boot to connect to the database and serve requests and serve the frontend.
 More notably, the Spring Boot application leverages the Advanced Queueing capabilities of the database.

 Estimated Time: 10 minutes